Subatomic Physics Research Tools and Instruments grants program

 • accessibility for other users—a transparent and fair process to grant access

-SAP-RTI category 3 grants are typically multi-year awards.
-For grants whose amount is an average of $500,000 per year or higher, the payment of the second and any subsequent yearly instalment is conditional on the submission of an annual activity report to NSERC.
+For grants whose average award is $500,000 per year or higher, the payment of the second and any subsequent yearly instalment is conditional on the submission of an annual activity report to NSERC.
 The submission deadline for this report is January 15.
 NSERC reserves the right to request an activity report for any SAP-RTI category 3, even for grants that are less than an average of $500,000 per year.